 The Numbers Behind the Problem

 The problem has spread beyond undergraduate education.
-A 2026 study in PLOS One by University of Minnesota researchers analyzed 40,516 graduate students across 22 years and found grade inflation in both master's and doctoral programs — even after statistically accounting for changes in student ability using GRE scores.
-Graduate grade inflation was sharpest between 2017 and 2020, a period that coincides with the COVID-19 pandemic.
+A 2026 study in PLOS One by University of Minnesota researchers analyzed 40,516 graduate students across 22 years and found grade inflation in both master's and doctoral programs, even after statistically accounting for changes in student ability using GRE scores.

 All Incentives Point One Direction